ngageoint/hootenanny/mapedit-export-server/README.md

 To start the service run

     npm start
 The service uses a json configuration file, `config.json`.
 Any valid Hootenanny input source string (*i.e.* OGR datasource) can be configured as an export datasource.
-Most commonly this will be a PostGIS Render Db generated with `osm2pgsql` or `ogr2ogr`.
+Most commonly this will be a PostGIS Render Db generated with `osm2pgsql`.  *Note: this is the only datasource that will export with the schema/format combination of OSM/Shapefile and OSM/FileGeodatabase.*
 ```
 {
   "datasources": {